conan-io/conan-io.github.io/_posts/2019-11-13-New-conan-release-1-20.markdown

 kind of helper as a function or macro to consumers to create or link targets or to use a built-in tool.

 We did some tests using the [pybind11 library](https://github.com/pybind/pybind11).
-This library provides a CMake macro that helps consumer to create and link their targets: [pybin11_add_module()](https://pybind11.readthedocs.io/en/stable/compiling.html#pybind11-add-module).
+This library provides a CMake macro that helps a consumer to create and link its targets: [pybin11_add_module()](https://pybind11.readthedocs.io/en/stable/compiling.html#pybind11-add-module).

 The recommended way to use the library can be found in the (library's documentation)[https://pybind11.readthedocs.io/en/stable/compiling.html#building-with-cmake] as the following: